opxcore/validator/README.md

 `required` - must be present in the input data and not empty.

 `required_if:another_field,value` - must be present and not empty if the {another_field} is equal to the value.
-    You can specify condition in the constructor (it must be bool or callable returning bool): `$rule = new RequiredIf(fn() => true);`.
-    In this case checking of another field would be ignored.
+    You can specify condition in the constructor (it must be bool or callable returning bool).
+In this case checking of another field would be ignored. `$rule = new RequiredIf(fn() => true);`

 `required_unless:another_field,value` - inverse of `required_if`, must be present and not empty if the {another_field} is not equal to the value.

 `required_with:foo,bar,...` - must be present and not empty only if any of the other specified fields are present.

 `required_with_all:foo,bar,...` - must be present and not empty only if all of the other specified fields are present.

 `required_without:foo,bar,...` - must be present and not empty only when any of the other specified fields are not present.

 `required_without_all:foo,bar,...` - must be present and not empty only when all of the other specified fields are not present.

 ### URL